 Northern Virginia has a wide variety of colleges and higher education facilities.
 With its close proximity to the nation's capital, the state has many high ranking schools and offers great educational opportunities in and out of the classroom.
 While in school and after graduation, students have an extraordinary selection of job prospects within the region.
 The following guide includes information about Virginia colleges within an hour's drive to Washington, DC.

-George Mason University - 4400 University Dr. Fairfax, VA 22030 (703) 993-1000.
-Approx. Enrollment: 18,500 undergraduate, 11,000 graduate.
 The university offers more than 100-degree programs.
 The main campus is located in Fairfax in the heart of Northern Virginia’s technology corridor near Washington, DC.
-Additional campuses are located in Arlington, Loudoun, Prince William and the United Arab Emirates.
+Additional campuses are located in Arlington, Loudoun, Prince William, and the United Arab Emirates.
 Most students commute to George Mason, so there’s not a lot of campus life.
 Named one of the most diverse public universities in the country by U.S. News & World Report, George Mason serves students of all ages, nationalities, and backgrounds.

-George Washington University - While the main campus is in Washington DC, GW has a graduate school located in the technology corridor of Northern Virginia.
-20101 Academic Way Ashburn, VA 20147.
-Virginia Science & Technology Campus.
+While the main campus is in Washington DC, GW has a graduate school located in the technology corridor of Northern Virginia located at 20101 Academic Way in Ashburn.
 Graduate classes focus on education and business leadership, information technology and telecommunications, engineering, and transportation safety, and health sciences.
 The 120-acre campus is home to more than 20 degree and certificate programs and 17 research labs, centers, and institutes.